 Changing Courses tracks various displaced and changing food culture narratives in Australia.
-From Indigenous food culture pre-colonisation to the first colonial crops, immigrant foods to contemporary super foods, food items representing these varying food cultures are sealed in vacuum bags and used to build a temporary architectural installation.
-The installation houses a series of conversations and food events during the exhibition, where invited guests host a conversation on particular aspects of food culture in Australia, while sampling food specific to the conversation.
+From Indigenous food culture pre-colonisation to the first colonial crops, immigrant foods to contemporary super foods, food items representing these varying food cultures are sealed in vacuum bags creating a temporary architectural installation.
+The installation houses a series of events during the exhibition, where invited guests host a conversation on particular aspects of food culture in Australia, while sampling food specific to the conversation.

 Wed 26 April

 Join author Bruce Pascoe for a discussion on the displacement of Indigenous food cultures in Australia.
 In this conversation, we look at colonisation’s imposed methods of agriculture, focusing on the first colonial farming attempt in an area next to the Gallery, formally known as Farm Cove.
 Together we sample food made from local Indigenous plants alongside some of these imposed colonial crops.

 Bruce Pascoe is of Tasmanian, Bunurong and Yuin heritage.
 He is a prolific writer and editor of fiction, essays and history.
 Pascoe’s most recent publication is Dark Emu 2014.
 He is a board member of First Languages Australia and Past Secretary of Bidwell-Maap Aboriginal Nation.

 Food provided by local fermentation club, A Ferm Handshake.